Search on this blog

 Christianity is, by definition, collective, and communal.
 There is no church, without all of us.

 Too often we separate out Jesus and ‘the church’ in our minds as if they’re two different identities.
-We say we love Jesus but we’re less enthused about his people.
+We say we love Jesus but we’re less enthusiastic about his people.

 But the church is Jesus’ body.
 It’s part of him and he’s part of it.
 He died for the church, for his people, and it’s in his death and resurrection that we are brought together in community.